Skip to content

 Quick decision guide

-- Cracked laptop screen: workshop.
+• Cracked laptop screen: workshop.

-- Desktop will not power on: workshop.
+• Desktop will not power on: workshop.

-- Printer will not connect at home: mobile support.
+• Printer will not connect at home: mobile support.

-- Email account setup: remote or mobile support.
+• Email account setup: remote or mobile support.

-- Clicking hard drive: data recovery advice first.
+• Clicking hard drive: data recovery advice first.

 Ask what happens on site

 If you choose a computer shop, ask whether repairs are performed in-house or sent to another workshop.
 Outsourcing is not automatically a problem, but it changes timing, communication and who handles the device.
-For data-sensitive machines, you should know where the computer goes and who may access it.
+For data-sensitive machines, you should know where the computer goes and who can access it.

 For desktop PCs, ask whether they can test parts individually.
 A shop with spare RAM, power supplies, storage and graphics cards can usually narrow down a fault more cleanly than someone who only reinstalls Windows and hopes the problem disappears.